Glossary of Japanese Calligraphy Terms

 The same poem in modern Japanese would be written more like:

-Hiragana 平仮名 is one of the two phonetic Japanese syllabaries.
-Hiragana was originally called 女手 onna de or “feminine-hand” indicating its origin by the female poets in the Heian period.
+Hiragana 平仮名 is one of the two modern Japanese syllabaries.
+Hiragana was also called 女手 onna de or “feminine-hand” indicating its enthusiastic adoption by the female poets in the Heian period.
 Today hiragana is used with kanji to write most of the Japanese language.
 Nouns and the base of verbs and adjectives use kanji and the suffixes indicating tense and gender (for example) are written in hiragana.
 Also hiragana is commonly used when furigana is required and is used for grammatical particles.
-In contrast, katakana is used exclusively for words borrowed from other languages.
+In contrast, katakana today is used exclusively to write non-Japanese words and names.

 Kaisho 楷書 (Block Scripts) are an angular form of writing Chinese characters.
 Today, kaisho scripts are the most commonly used and most recognized.